 How to Clean Leather and Suede

-We all have luxurious leather and suede in our closets: skirts, vests, jackets - or shoes, belts, and handbags.
+We all have luxurious leather and suede in our closets: skirts, vests, jackets, shoes, belts, and handbags.

-While we love the leather items that keep us warm and toasty, sometimes the mere thought of a spill, drip or drop on our leather duds can send such a chill through us our hot new jacket or handbag never makes it out of the closet, lest it get soiled.
+While we love leather items that keep us warm and toasty, sometimes the mere thought of a spill, drip, or drop on our leather duds can send such a chill through us that our hot new jacket or handbag never makes it out of the closet, lest it get soiled.

 After all, how would we clean it?
 Here's how to clean leather by type.